simonorono/house-monitor/README.md

 Utility to post uptime of any Linux system to a Telegram channel.

-Tested on Python 3.11.6
+Tested with Rust 1.76.0 (rustup) running on Linux.

 ## Configuration

 Config file must be placed in `$HOME/.config/house-monitor.conf`.
-This file only needs two values:
+This file needs the following values:

+* `DEVICE_NAME`: appears on the message sent
 * `TELEGRAM_TOKEN`: the authentication token for a Telegram bot.
 * `TELEGRAM_CHANNEL`: the channel id for the channel the message will be posted to.